The Down Lo

 Having lived in Denver almost seven years now, I consider myself a bit of a Colorado connoisseur.
 I’ve spent a lot of time exploring the state from the major tourist hot spots to the hidden gems and while I’ll always prefer summer, ski season is obviously a big draw to the Rocky Mountains.
-With 20+ ski resorts spread across the Front Range, if you’re itching for a powder day and only have a few days to get away, how do you know where to head?
+With 20+ ski resorts spread across the Front Range, if you’re itching for a powder day and only have a few days to get away, how do you know where to head for the best ski resorts in Colorado?

 The truth is, there’s no real way to rank Colorado’s ski resorts, it’s totally personal preference.
 Some people want epic powder and established resorts, some want amenities, some want convenience or beginner terrain, and some prefer epic back bowls.
 But here’s the best for whatever you’re looking for on the slopes.